 To receive an absentee ballot by mail:

-Absentee ballots for the June 8 School Budget Validation Referendum election may now be requested.
-You can print and mail/fax/drop off the application or call us at (207) 767-3201 to request your ballot.
-When ballots arrive (in May), we will mail ballots out to those who have made a request.
+Absentee ballots may be requested 3 months before an election.
+You can print and mail/fax/drop off the application or call us at (207) 767-3201 to request your ballot or request online.
+When ballots arrive, we will mail ballots out to those who have made a request.

 If you would like your ballot mailed to you, please request your ballot at least 15 days prior to election day.
 This is the guidance provided by the USPS to ensure timely delivery.